Dual convection error

 Common Symptoms & Causes

-If your Wolf SO30PMSPH is experiencing a dual convection error, you may notice one or more of the following symptoms during operation.
+If you’re facing a dual convection error on your Wolf SO30PMSPH, you might notice one or more of the following symptoms during operation.

-• The oven display flashes a dual convection fault error code and halts cooking
+- The oven display shows a dual convection fault error code and stops cooking

-• One or both convection fans fail to spin while the oven is running
+- One or both convection fans fail to spin while the oven is in operation

-• The oven shuts off unexpectedly mid-cycle when dual convection mode is selected
+- The oven unexpectedly shuts off mid-cycle while in dual convection mode

-These issues are most commonly caused by a failed convection fan motor, a worn fan blade, or a faulty control board that can no longer properly regulate the dual convection system.
+These issues typically arise from a faulty convection fan motor, a worn fan blade, or a control board that can’t properly regulate the dual convection system.

 Safety First